Section 0: Cybernetic Eyes

 Although the calculation of indicators only took up a few minutes at the end of each day, the system was never formally adopted by the co-op.
 They were seen to be too difficult to use and at the time there was no interest in making departments accountable.

 Over the last five years I have used indicators in the pre-packing department to measure productivity, wastage and out-of-stocks, and still find the system as useful as it seemed originally.
 However, they are only used within the department - there is still no overall system to ensure the departments are accountable.
 The only formal system involves the buyers: every week the sales loss through out-of-stocks is measured and plotted as a time series.
 This is then put in the Sector packs so that everyone knows what is happening.
-If this indicator began to rise alarmingly, the whole co-op would know.
+If this indicator began to rise alarmingly, the whole co-operative would know.

 There are several other informal performance indicators including daily tonnage, daily sales, the number of lines of orders taken by the sales office, and so on.
 However the integration of these into formal reporting systems, specific limits to autonomy and overall accountability has never been undertaken.